Your Ultimate Guide

 Tennessee Bob’s Famous French Links

 Tennessee Bob Peckham from the University of Tennessee has slaved away to create a resource page of 10,000 links.
 Yes, you read that right: 10,000!
 Through 9 categories you can find literally anything there is to know about France, the French language, it’s history and culture.
-Worth a look just to spend hours finding sites you never dreamed existed about France.
+Worth a look just to spend hours finding sites you never dreamed existed.

 The French part of Kwiziq, dedicated to evaluation, is now run by Laura Lawless, who any old French expert knows, is extremely good at her job (her own site features in this guide).
 Kwiziq’s blog has lots of tips, exercises and resources to draw upon.